 Experienced, Trusted Expertise

-The University of Vermont Medical Center's Spine Institute of New England provides comprehensive services for spinal disorders.
+The University of Vermont Medical Center's Spine program provides comprehensive services for spinal disorders.
 As a university hospital, our expertise comes from years of experience and a deep grounding in scientific knowledge.
 We bring research-based care to every patient we see.

 When managing your child's healthcare, we know you need to make the most informed decision possible.
 We see our role as teachers: we give our parents and families all the information they need to know about scoliosis so they feel empowered to make the best decisions possible.

 What is Pediatric Scoliosis?